 The special status of West Berlin

 The former British leader Winston Churchill eventually gave the new border its popular nickname, which was the "Iron Curtain"; and this name for the new Cold War border stuck.
 (Although technically, I should acknowledge that this border also included other areas than the border between West and East Germany; and went through other parts of Europe as well.
 Thus, the German sector was only one portion of it, and it extended much further beyond that.)
 Everything behind that "Iron Curtain" was communist except for West Berlin, the site of the postwar world's first major crisis.
 Berlin was a special case, you see, because it had been the capital city of the former (and recently defeated) Nazi Germany.
 When the Allies were thus pretending to run Germany together, they had made this city their joint headquarters, even though it was far away from the border between the two future states of West and East Germany.
-A mutual agreement between them thus allowed the Allies to control West Berlin (the part of that city closest to the rest of West Germany).
+(Specifically, it was 100 miles away, or about 161 kilometers.)
+A mutual agreement between them thus allowed the Allies to control West Berlin, the part of that city closest to the rest of West Germany.
 The Soviets, by contrast, still continued to control East Berlin as they had when the war ended.
 This was significant for the future of the Cold War, as it turned out, because West Berlin was an island of prosperity in a vast sea of communist poverty and oppression.
 It would thus be a thorn in the side of the communist governments, who were jealously waiting and watching for West Berlin to become a part of that conquest like the rest of Eastern Germany.

 German Reichstag in West Berlin, in the French occupation zone, 1946